 Both ways of displaying navigable association end role names are allowed in class diagrams; i.e., as role names (top of Figure 5.17) and as attributes (bottom of Figure 5.17).
 It is not recommended to use both ways in a single class diagram since it provides redundant information.

 Figure 5.18 shows a unidirectional association (shown with an open arrow at the target class) where only the source class has a pointer to the target class and not vice-versa.
+Even though it is not a meaningful part of the model, it is recommended to also define a name for the non-navigable association end role following the naming conventions for role names.
+Nevertheless, role names of non-navigable association ends must not be visible in the diagram.